 If you are already learning a language, immersing yourself in the country where it is spoken is a great way to take your fluency to the next level.
 And in the multinational job market, graduates with language skills are in demand.

 Knowing the language of the host country to an acceptable level is required before embarking on a year abroad in Europe.
 However, we make exceptions for a year abroad in the Netherlands and Scandinavian countries.

 Where teaching is in English rather than the host language, the level of proficiency you need to achieve is normally lower.

-We also offer a range of specialist Language for Science degrees in the Departments of Chemistry and Life Sciences for students who wish to pursue language study to an advanced standard alongside their scientific studies.
+We offer a range of specialist Language for Science degrees in the Departments of Chemistry and Life Sciences for students who wish to pursue language study to an advanced standard alongside their scientific studies.

-In addition, our Centre for Languages, Culture and Communication offers evening classes in French, German, Italian and Spanish – among many other languages such as Japanese, Mandarin Chinese and Russian – at various levels.
+In addition, our Centre for Languages, Culture and Communication offer evening classes in French, German, Italian and Spanish – among many other languages such as Japanese, Mandarin Chinese and Russian – at various levels.

 There is also a language lab for self-study, and a Language Pairs scheme to partner you with a native or near-native speaker in the language you want to learn for practice on an exchange basis.

 We also have many opportunities to study in English-speaking countries, like the USA and Singapore.

 Who can go

 Places are normally offered on a competitive basis to students performing above a certain academic standard.
 This is usually a 2:1 at the time of selection.
 Selection takes place in the year before your year abroad.
 The academic standard must then be maintained until you go abroad.